 You may be wondering why that’s important.
 Read on.

-New author: why choosing a genre is VITAL for sales in 2020 and beyond
+New author: why choosing a genre is VITAL for sales today

 Here’s why genre is vital.